OneSparse/OneSparse/README.md

 By using a sparse matrix instead of dense, only the elements used are actually stored in the matrix.
-The "empty" part of the matrix is not stored and assumes a default "zero" value.
-GraphBLAS brings a powerful, abstract algebraic approach to solving graph problems with various combinations of matrix operations, or "semirings".
-Different algebraic semirings can accomplish different common steps in graph problems, such as finding shortest or most optimal paths.
+The "empty" part of the matrix is not stored and assumes a default "algebraic zero" value.
+GraphBLAS brings a powerful, abstract algebra to solving graph problems with various combinations of math operations on matrix elements.
+The combinations of operations are called "semirings".
+Different semirings can accomplish different common steps in graph problems, such as finding shortest or most optimal paths.

 pggraphblas is a postgres extension that provides access to two new
 types: matrix and vector, as well as the GraphBLAS api to manipulate